Acknowledgment of Country

 - the subject of legal action being taken by the Commonwealth

-- third parties as an incidence of legal action being taken against, or by, the Commonwealth, or
+- third parties connected to legal action being taken against, or by, the Commonwealth, or

 - in an employee, commercial, business or other form of relationship with an AGS client, that relationship being the subject of, or incidental to, a legal matter in which AGS is acting for that client.

-Where an obligation under a contract of service requires AGS to do so, we collect and hold some types of sensitive information (which is a subset of personal information).
+Where required to do so under a contract of service, we collect and hold some types of sensitive information (which is a subset of personal information).
 This may include personal information about an individual's racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual preferences or practices, criminal record or physical or mental health.

 AGS employees